 Nicola Coughlan (Derry Girls) plays Penelope Featherington, a young girl with a sharp wit and a kind heart who’s misunderstood by her family, while Ruby Barker plays Marina Thompson, who has been sent from the country to live with her cousins, the Featheringtons.

 Harriet Cains plays Philipa Featherington, the middle Featherington child, who is hellbent on finding herself a husband and Bessie Carter plays Prudence Featherington, the eldest female in the family, who is enduring her third season on the marriage mart.

 Lorraine Ashbourne (Unforgotten) plays Mrs Varley, the Featherington Housekeeper.

 Regé-Jean Page plays Simon Basset, the Duke of Hastings, London’s new most eligible bachelor, who seems completely uninterested in marriage, while Golda Rosheuvel (Silent Witness) stars as Queen Charlotte, a high profile trendsetter and chief gossip of Regency society.

 Sabrina Bartlett plays Siena Rosso, a captivating opera singer who is having a secret affair with a prominent lord and Adjoa Andoh stars as Lady Danbury, a dowager who runs the town.

-Martins Imhangbe plays Will Mondrich, an talented boxer who climbs London’s social hierarchy due to his newfound celebrity and Mary Poppins and The Sound of Music star Julie Andrews provides the voice of narrator Lady Whistledown.
+Martins Imhangbe plays Will Mondrich, a talented boxer who climbs London’s social hierarchy due to his newfound celebrity, and Mary Poppins and The Sound of Music star Julie Andrews provides the voice of narrator Lady Whistledown.